Zoë Blade's notebook

 Compact Cassette tech specs

-Depending on how careful you are with the signal strength, it can introduce a decent amount of background noise ("tape hiss"), dynamic range compression, and distortion ("tape saturation") — far more than the higher fidelity reel-to-reel tape format.
+Depending on how careful you are with the signal strength, it can introduce a decent amount of background noise ("tape hiss"), dynamic range compression, and distortion ("tape saturation") — far more than the higher fidelity reel-to-reel tape medium.
 While usually still not very noticeable, it can be purposefully emphasised.
-This grungy, low fidelity quality has a certain amateur charm, making the format a pretty nice (albeit slow) effect in its own right.
+This grungy, low fidelity quality has a certain amateur charm, making the medium a pretty nice (albeit slow) effect in its own right.

 Quotes